kooroshkz/AutoULCN/README.md

 The story is about the QR-Code in front of you, your Secret_Key is embedded in this QR so you can Extract the key via
 - 'AutoULCN Key_extractor' available from the above directories
-- Manually extracting the key by [Qr-Reader]("https://scanqr.org/#scan") and you can find your secret key in the following format:
+- Manually extracting the key by <a href="https://scanqr.org/#scan)">Qr-Reader</a> and you can find your secret key in the following format:
 ```
 otpauth://totp/Leiden%20University:UL%5Cs**Student Number**?secret=**Secret_Key**&issuer=Leiden+University
 ```